briankwest/ruth/README.md

 # 📮 AI Letter Writer for Officials

 A single-file AI system for generating professional letters to government officials (senators, representatives, governor, state legislators).
-Analyzes news articles, drafts letters in Brian West's progressive voice, and outputs JSON files for the mailer PDF system.
+Analyzes news articles, drafts letters in your personalized voice, and outputs JSON files for the mailer PDF system.

 ## 🎯 Quick Start